Benoît Bosquet is a Practice Manager for Environment and Natural Resources at the World Bank.

 He has coordinated global partnerships for climate change mitigation, including the Prototype Carbon Fund, BioCarbon Fund and Forest Carbon Partnership Facility.
-As a Task Team Leader he managed projects in Costa Rica (EcoMarkets) and Mexico (first Bank-wide climate change DPL).
+As a Task Team Leader he managed projects in Costa Rica and Mexico.

 He has lived in Russia and Madagascar, and has over 20 years of experience working on environmental protection, natural resource management and humanitarian relief in developing countries and emerging economies (mostly in Africa, Europe and Central Asia, and Latin America).